Diepreye Alamieyeseigha

-Diepreye Solomon Peter Alamieyeseigha (DSP) (16 November 1952 – 10 October 2015) was a Nigerian politician who was Governor of Bayelsa State in Nigeria from 29 May 1999 to 9 December 2005.
+Diepreye Solomon Peter "D.S.P."
+Alamieyeseigha (16 November 1952 – 10 October 2015) was a Nigerian politician who was the first civilian Governor of Bayelsa State in Nigeria from 29 May 1999 to 9 December 2005.

 Background

-Diepreye Alamieyeseigha was born on 16 November 1952 in Amassoma, Ogboin North Local Government Area, Bayelsa State.
+Diepreye Alamieyeseigha was born on 16 November 1952 in Amassoma, Bayelsa State.
 He attended the Bishop Dimeari Grammar School, Yenagoa.
 He joined the Nigerian Defence Academy as a Cadet Officer in 1974, then joined the Nigerian Air Force, where he served in the department of Logistics and Supply.
 He held various air force positions in Enugu, Makurdi, Kaduna and Ikeja.
 Alamieyeseigha retired from the air force in 1992 as a Squadron Leader.

-After leaving the air force he became the Sole Administrator of Pabod Supplies Port Harcourt.
+After leaving the air force, he became the Sole Administrator of Pabod Supplies Port Harcourt.
 Later he became Head of Budget, Planning, Research and Development of the National Fertiliser Company (NAFCON).

 Governor of Bayelsa State

 Diepreye Alamieyeseigha was elected as Governor of Bayelsa State in May 1999 as a member of the ruling People's Democratic Party (PDP).
 He was re-elected in 2003.

-Vice President Atiku Abubakar attended the March 2003 event that kicked of his campaign for reelection in 2003.
+Vice President Atiku Abubakar attended the March 2003 event that kicked of his campaign for reelection.

 Corruption Charges

 United Kingdom

 Diepreye Alamieyeseigha was detained in London on charges of money laundering in September 2005.

 At the time of his arrest, Metropolitan police found about £1m in cash in his London home.

 Later they found a total of £1.8m ($3.2m) in cash and bank accounts.

 He was found to own four homes in London worth an alleged £10 million.

 His state's monthly federal allocation for the last six years has been in the order of £32 million.

 He jumped bail in December 2005 from the United Kingdom by allegedly disguising himself as a woman, though Alamieyeseigha denies this claim.
 Alamieyeseigha was impeached on allegations of corruption on 9 December 2005.

 Nigeria

-On July 26, 2007, Alamieyeseigha pleaded guilty before a Nigerian court to six charges and was sentenced to two years in prison on each charge; however, because the sentences were set to run concurrently and the time was counted from the point of his arrest nearly two years before the sentences, his actual sentence was relatively short.
+On 26 July 2007, Alamieyeseigha pleaded guilty before a Nigerian court to six charges and was sentenced to two years in prison on each charge; however, because the sentences were set to run concurrently and the time was counted from the point of his arrest nearly two years before the sentences, his actual sentence was relatively short.
 Many of his assets were ordered to be forfeited to the Bayelsa state government.
 According to Alamieyeseigha, he only pleaded guilty due to his age and would have fought the charges had he been younger.
-On July 27, just hours after being taken to prison, he was released due to time already served.
+On 27 July, just hours after being taken to prison, he was released due to time already served.

 In April 2009, Alamieyeseigha pledged a donation of 3,000,000 naira to the Akassa Development Foundation.